Skip to content

 1. Chimpanzee

-They live in social communities, and like humans, they can adapt to various environments.
+They live in social communities and possess the adaptability to thrive in various environments.

-Ayumu, the chimpanzee, could remember the precise sequence and placement of the numbers on a monitor after observing it for less than a second.
+Ayumu, a chimpanzee, demonstrated the ability to remember and accurately recall the sequence and placement of numbers on a monitor after observing it for less than a second—an astonishing feat that eludes even highly trained human memory champions.